 - 1. Make sure you have read "What you need to know this week" so that you know what to emphasise with your child. - 2.
 Ask your child to make \$24 from the coins. - 3.
 Read the sheet to your child.
 Ask for their ideas on how to solve the first problem.
 Encourage them to guess how many people could share the money and how much each person would receive. - 4.
 Make sure that your child draws the answers rather than just writing the numbers.
 Do not do the drawing for them as drawing is an important part of reinforcing ideas.
 Using a circle is fine for the coin they do not need to draw the kangaroos! - 5.
 Try to find all the combinations of people and money that would make \$24.
 Use the grid paper to track your thinking by shading rectangles (e.g. 3 people with \$8 each, shade 3 rows of 8). - 6.
-If the question is too easy, ask your child what would happen if 5 people tried to share the \$24.
-Provide the extra coins for stimulus if needed.
-Please note: this question is a higher standard than needed but provides a great link into understanding decimal numbers in Year 4. - 7.
+The second question will create the need for your child to think about splitting the remaining \$4 into cents to distribute.
+This provides a strong link with decimal numbers which we are also teaching this term. - 7.
 Discuss what your child found out with them.
 Keep in mind the ideas from the "What you need to know this week" section so that you can ask questions that are appropriate to the issues identified.